DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Stereo: none (all outputs are mono, but polyphonic).
 - Programs: 16 (all are fully customizable).
 Any program can be saved/loaded to/from external file(s).
 - Program change: not supported (program can be changed, but manually only).
-- LED: yellow for V/OCT, blue for GATE and mix envelope stage indicators, green for VEL and FM, green/red for X and Y (combined inputs).
+- LED: yellow for V/OCT, blue for GATE, green for VEL., PROG. and FM, green/red for combined X and Y inputs.
 - Self-test feature: on first module installation in the rack, on full reset to factory ("Initialize", from right click context menu).

 _VX_ expander module technical specifications: